StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 Values for the defined user parameters are passed to the monitor function from the monitor.
 In the monitor definition that invokes a monitor function, `arguments` must be defined to provide a value for each user parameter in the monitor function.

-For example, below we see a monitor function with one user parameter named `latest_metrics` that is of type **Telemetry query** and the  `arguments` block that would be required of the monitor definition that invokes it.
+The example below shows a monitor function with one user parameter named `latest_metrics` that is of type **Telemetry query** and the  `arguments` block that would be required of the monitor definition that invokes it.
 The `value` includes an example telemetry query, this will be run to provide telemetry to the monitor function.

 ![`latest_metrics` user parameter in a monitor function](/.gitbook/assets/v51_latest_metrics_user_parameter.png)